 Authentication is the process of identifying an individual, usually based on a username and password.
 In security systems, authentication is distinct from authorization, which is the process of giving individuals access to system objects based on their identity.
 Authentication merely ensures that the individual is who he or she claims to be, but says nothing about the access rights of the individual.
-With the Secure Console Port Server SSH, authentication can be performed locally, or with a remote Radius, Tacacs, or Idap database,.
+With the BLACK BOX ® Advanced Console Server, authentication can be performed locally, or with a remote Radius, Tacacs, or ldap database, or kerberos.